 This month, it's all about "pogontrophy"—the art of growing a beard (and moustaches and sideburns, too).

 See, for over a decade now, November has morphed into “Movember”—a month where men are encouraged to grow their winter fur, and for good reason.
-The goal is to increase people’s awareness around prostate cancer, testicular cancer, and men's mental health issues, all while raising monies to fund research.
+The goal is to increase people’s awareness around prostate cancer, testicular cancer, and men's mental health issues (including suicide prevention), all while raising monies to fund research.